web3reviewer/demos/base-app-coins/README.md

 ### Base App (TBA) Classification

-**Detection Method**: Base App coins are identified by their platform referrer address rather than token pairings.
+**Detection Method**: Base App coins are identified by their platform referrer address.

 The classification logic checks the platform referrer address associated with the pool to determine if it's a Base App coin versus a pure Zora ecosystem token.

-**Rationale**: Platform referrer addresses provide a more reliable method for distinguishing Base App coins from Zora tokens than relying on specific token pairings like USDC/WETH.

 ## Alternative Implementation Approaches